The people live on credit, with interest rates—usury

 And to accountants who ensure that to effective government

-These fattest of all leeches contribute their 0 percent
+These fattest of all leeches contribute a measly percent

 Besides telling politicians how the people’s money should be spent